magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 > [syntax for selector][20] at least to have a decent understanding of
 > it.

 But what about the transformation functions?
 [Enlive][9] offers a lot of them but this is not a tutorial on [Enlive][9], and I'm going to use the only function we need in our context: the `(set-attr &kvs)` function.
 It accepts keyword/value pairs where the keywords are the names of the attributes you want to set.
 In our sample, the only attribute we are going to set is the `value` attribute of each `input` field.
-So let's start by adding to the `deftemplate` call both the selector clause and the trasformation function as follows:
+So let's start by adding to the `deftemplate` call both the selector clause and the trasformation function for each input field as
+follows:

 ```clojure
 (deftemplate shopping "public/shopping.html"